 Tour Guide & Storyteller

-I want to invite you to join me on my special story-tours.
-These are unforgettable tours that include funny, witty unique and emotional stories from the Jewish and local tradition, which bring the sights to life by connecting you to the chronology of the place.
+My tours are full of stories: funny, witty unique and stories of wisdom from the Jewish and local traditions, which bring the sights to life by connecting you to the chronology of the place.

 stories that make places come alive